Andrew-S-Rosen/cbe504/main.typ

 In the previous subsection, we took a deterministic approach to describing the behavior of reaction events.
 In the limit of small numbers of molecules, however, this approach begins to break down.
 In this subsection, we will briefly take a stochastic, atomistic approach to understanding chemical reactions.
-A stochastic approach is particularly common in biochemical simulations, such as reactions taking place within cellular environments.
+A stochastic approach is particularly common in biochemical simulations, such as reactions taking place within cellular environments where the number of reacting molecules is small.

 For the sake of example, consider the serial reactions $ce("A->B->C")$, which can be written as two discrete steps:
 $